 “The Kitamu family is my brilliant team, many of whom have been here for years and will be continuing to deliver exceptional food and service.
 Dan Mothupi, my baker, has been working here for 18 years, and Dennis Dlamini has been in the kitchen for 16 years.”

-Kitamu’s menu, while different to that offered previously, will be wholly African, with dishes like Mozambican chicken, North African bread, ostrich steak, kudu skewers, crocodile pies, fried mopane worms and springbok shank pie to tantalise the taste buds.
+Kitamu’s menu, while different to that offered previously, is wholly African, with dishes like Mozambican chicken, North African bread, ostrich steak, kudu skewers, crocodile pies, fried mopane worms and springbok shank pie to tantalise the taste buds.
 Maputo chicken curry is cooked pole pole (‘slowly, slowly’) as it is in the Mozambican capital to maximise the flavour, while the Hout Bay fish and chips will almost have diners believing they can smell the sea.
 The Moroccan slow-braised lamb shank can only be described as kitamu.

 Ending a meal without a traditional South African dessert like malva pudding, koeksisters or beetroot cheesecake is unthinkable, so these favourites were top of the list when the menu was being compiled.